cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 ### Prerequisites

-Before moving on to the operations, make sure that you have completed the previous tutorial [Create Users and Roles](../101-cbdb-tutorials/create-users-and-roles.md).
+Before moving on to the operations, make sure that you have completed the previous tutorial [Lesson 1: Create Users and Roles](../101-cbdb-tutorials/create-users-and-roles.md).
 You will connect to the tutorial database as the user `lily` with password set up in the previous tutorial.

 ### Create database